SeriousGuy888/HatapediaSvelte/src/content/articles/Pink and Purple Treaty.md

 In the announcement video, [[Arvi]] said the following:

+> This is the leader of Neville, \*pushes up glasses\*, and today, I want to break the treaty of the PP Treaty, with [the] Remy Republic.
+>
 > I'm breaking up with you, Remy.
-You broke our relationship; you're not loyal, [...].
+You broke our relationship; you're not loyal…
 >
 > He did break the treaty.
-When [[Hoang|Markie]] declared war on me, …, I asked [for] help from the Remy Republic, and they stayed neutral.
+When [[Hoang|Markie]] declared war on me, …, I asked [for] help from [the] Remy Republic, and they stayed neutral, but, in the treaty, it is written in the treaty, that we gotta help each other anytime they need, and I was in [a] time of need, and whenever some declares war on one of the countries, the allies have to help him, but this guy — you know? — said "nuh-uh!" and he went neutral, which is probably not allowed!
+Right?
->
-> …
 >
 > Fuck you, Remy ❤️